KWONDU/mtr-lftqa-dataset/shots/shot_1_qtsumm_same_page_with_similar_tables.md

     A.  There is only one player in the Kentucky Wildcats Football Team from Georgia, and his name is Eric Scott.
 He is a senior from Woodstock, Georgia, and he stands at 6'5 with a weight of 291Lbs.
 Eric Scott plays in the center position and played a total of thirteen games during this 2007 season.
     ---
     S.  Eric Scott is the only player from Georgia on the 2007 Kentucky Wildcats Football Team.
 He is a senior from Woodstock, Georgia, standing 6’5 tall and weighing 291 pounds.
 Eric Scott played in the center position and appeared in 13 games during the 2007 season.
+    ---
+    NQ.
+How many players in the Kentucky Wildcats Football Team are from Georgia?

 **QA pair 2 - Entailed statement 2**